simplex-chat/simplex-chat/blog/20241125-servers-operated-by-flux-true-privacy-and-decentralization-for-all-users.md

 SimpleX network is fully decentralized, without any central component or bootstrap nodes &mdash; you could use your own servers from day one.
 While there is no full list of SimpleX network servers, we see many hundreds of servers in public groups.

 But a large number of SimpleX app users use the servers pre-configured in the app.
-Even though the app randomly chooses 4 servers in each connection to improve privacy and security, prior to v6.2 these servers were operated by the same company &mdash; ourselves.
+Even though the app randomly chooses 4 servers in each connection to improve privacy and security, prior to v6.2 for these users the servers were operated by the same company &mdash; ourselves.

 Our open-source code that we are [legally bound to use](./20240426-simplex-legally-binding-transparency-v5-7-better-user-experience.md#legally-binding-transparency) doesn't provide any metadata that could be used to learn who connects to whom.
 But the privacy of users' connections still depends on us honouring our promises and [privacy policy](../PRIVACY.md).
-Flux servers in the app change that.
+Flux servers in the app improve that.

 ## Using two operators improves connection privacy